 B. Previously approved adjustments for the Gothenburg Protocol ceilings will not be valid for the amended Gothenburg Protocol emission reduction commitments

 7. Parties wishing to use adjustments to demonstrate compliance with the ERCs specified in the amended Gothenburg Protocol will not be able to use existing inventory adjustments accepted for compliance with the Gothenburg Protocol ceilings.
-They will, in effect, need to “start again” in assessing which revisions to their inventory are eligible as adjustments.
+They will, in effect, need to “start again” in assessing which recalculations in their inventory are eligible as adjustments.
 This is primarily for two reasons:

 The reference version of the EMEP/European Environment Agency (EEA) air pollutant emission inventory guidebook (EMEP/EEA Guidebook) (that is used to determine the scientific knowledge and understanding when the commitments were set) is the 2009 version for the commitments specified in the amended Gothenburg Protocol, i.e. different to that used for adjustments under the Gothenburg Protocol.
 As a result, it is likely that the validity and quantification of most adjustments will have changed;